vmware-samples/vcenter-event-broker-appliance/docs/kb/intro-architecture.md

 **Photon OS&trade;** is an open source Linux container host optimized for cloud-native applications, cloud platforms, and VMware infrastructure.
 Photon OS provides a **secure runtime environment for efficiently running containers** and out of the box support for Kubernetes.
 Photon OS is the foundation for many appliances built for the vSphere platform and its ecosystem and thus the first choice for building the VMware Event Broker Appliance.

-# Architectural Considerations
+## Architectural Considerations

 Even though the VMware Event Broker Appliance is instantiated as a single running virtual machine, internally its components follow a [microservices architecture](#architecture) running on Kubernetes.
 The individual services communicate via TCP/IP network sockets.
 Most of the communication is performed internally in the appliance so the chance of losing network packets is reduced.

-However, in case of a component becoming unavailable (crash-loop, overloaded,or slow to respond), communication might be impacted and; it's important to understand the consequences for event delivery, i.e. function invocation.
+However, in case of a component becoming unavailable (crash-loop, overloaded, or slow to respond), communication might be impacted.
+It's important to understand the consequences for event delivery, i.e. function invocation.
 To avoid the risk of blocking remote calls, which could render the whole system unusable, sensible default timeouts are applied, which can be fine-tuned if needed.

 Kubernetes is a great platform and foundation for building highly available distributed systems.
 Even though we currently don't make use of its multi-node clustering capabilities (i.e. scale out), Kubernetes provides a lot of benefits to developers and users.
 Its self-healing capabilities continuously watch the critical VMware Event Broker Appliance components and user-deployed functions and trigger restarts when necessary.

-Kubernetes and its dependencies, such as the Docker, are deployed as systemd units.
+Kubernetes and its dependencies, such as the containerd, are deployed as systemd units.
 This addresses the "who watches the watcher" problem in case the Kubernetes node agent (kubelet) or Docker container runtime crashes.

 > **Note:** We are considering to use Kubernetes' cluster capabilities in the future to provide increased resiliency (node crashes), scalability (scale out individual components to handle higher load) and durability (replication and persistency).
 The downside is the added complexity of deploying and managing a multi-node VMware Event Broker Appliance environment.